 It is Newell's core belief that successful businesses seek collective good along with shareholder value.
 Integrity, stewardship, courage and compassion are his main guiding principles.

-Newell holds a Masters Degree in Business Administration from Pepperdine University’s Graziadio School of Business and Management and is currently a Juris Doctorate candidate at the University of West Los Angeles School of Law in Los Angeles, CA.
+Newell holds a Master's Degree in Business Administration from Pepperdine University's Graziadio School of Business and Management and a Juris Doctorate Degree from University of West Los Angeles School of Law.

 Acquisitions & Development Executive Director